agni-datta/csLaTeX/csthm/README.md

 - `proof`: reimplemented with consistent QED markers that respect the current accent color.
 - `proofsketch`: unnumbered proof-style environment headed “Proof (Sketch)”.
 - `proofidea`: unnumbered proof-style environment headed “Proof (Idea)”.
+- `proofofclaim`: unnumbered proof-style environment headed “Proof of Claim”; the optional argument is rendered as “Proof of Claim (id)”.
+- `\setqedsymbol{symbol}`: changes the proof-end symbol. `\SetQEDSymbol{symbol}` is kept as a compatibility alias.
+- `\settheoremendsymbol{symbol}`: changes the theorem-end marker used by theorem styles that display one. `\SetTheoremEndSymbol{symbol}` is kept as a compatibility alias.
 - `case`: list environment for enumerating proof cases.
 Items are labeled **Case 1:**, **Case 2:**, etc. in bold.
 Accepts an optional label override per item.

 ```latex